Skip navigation

 OPERATIONS COORDINATOR

 Since leaving the finance industry, Nathan has worked for several organisations across the not-for-profit sector in a variety of different roles.
-In addition to working at RE-Alliance, he is currently the International Program Coordinator at Mental Health First Aid International and is studying a Master of Social Impact specialising in Business Analytics at Swinburne University of Technology.
+In addition to working at RE-Alliance, he is currently studying a Master of Social Impact specialising in Business Analytics at Swinburne University of Technology.
 He is keen to use his diverse experience and passion for climate justice to help with the transition to renewable energy in Australia while supporting regional communities in the process.

 Management Committee